The Handbook of Michigan Boating Laws and Responsibilities

 Weather can change very rapidly and create unexpected situations for boat operators.
 Even meteorologists have trouble predicting rapid weather changes.
 You should always monitor weather developments.
-One way is to tune a VHF radio to the frequencies listed below.
+One way is to tune a VHF radio to the frequencies.

 Prepare the boat to handle severe weather.

 - Slow down, but keep enough power to maintain headway and steering.

 - Close all hatches, windows, and doors to reduce the chance of swamping.